-International Coordinating Group (ICG) on Vaccine Provision for Epidemic Meningitis Control
+International Coordinating Group (ICG) on vaccine provision for meningitis

-It is composed of representatives from four organizations: Médecins sans Frontières (MSF), International Federation of the Red Cross and Red Crescent Societies (IFRC), UNICEF and WHO.
-Additional expertise and technical advice is provided by a range of partners including the Agence de Médecine Preventive in Paris, Epicentre in Paris and three WHO Collaborating Centres on Meningococci in Oslo, Marseille, and the Centers for Disease Control and Prevention in Atlanta, United States.
+In addition to the four members (MSF, IFRC, UNICEF and WHO), additional expertise and technical advice is provided by a range of partners including the Agence de Médecine Preventive in Paris, Epicentre in Paris and three WHO Collaborating Centres on Meningococci (Oslo, Marseille, and US CDC).
 Vaccine manufacturers, vaccine equipment providers and financial donor institutions are also engaged in the ICG operations.

 Accessing ICG vaccine stocks